Search for wildlife with an expert guide in Grand Teton National Park

 Up to 14 people

-Cancel 7+ days before: full refund minus 10% processing fee.
-Cancel within 7 days: 50% refund.
-Cancel within 72 hours: no refunds.
-Tours run rain or shine; no refunds for inclement weather, but they will try to reschedule based on availability (rescheduling fee may apply).
+Cancel 7 or more days before your tour for a full refund minus a 10% processing fee.
+Cancel within 7 days for a 50% refund.
+No refunds within 72 hours.
+Tours run rain or shine, with no refund for inclement weather.
+Rescheduling may be available, subject to availability and a fee.

 Yes.
 You pay a 50% deposit at booking.
 You pay the remaining balance no later than 7 days before your scheduled date.